 A Market-Linked Certificate of Deposit (MLCD), also called an equity-linked certificate of deposit, is a type of certificate of deposit (CD) that is issued by a bank.
 Unlike a regular CD that has a fixed interest rate that is paid periodically, the return of an MLCD is based on the market performance of an underlier.

-MLCDs carry FDIC insurance protection on the invested amount only (not on any potential enhanced return based on the performance of the underlier) and is subject to FDIC coverage limits ($250,000 per account owner per issuing bank).
-Please refer to the FDIC - Your Insured Deposits Brochure for more information regarding FDIC insurance and limits.
+MLCDs carry FDIC insurance protection on the invested amount only and is subject to FDIC coverage limits ($250,000 per account owner per issuing bank).

 100% Principal Protection at Maturity

 The initial investment in the MLCD is guaranteed to be returned only at maturity.
 Please note this guarantee does not apply if the MLCD is sold prior to maturity.

 If held to maturity, MLCDs allow investors to receive their full principal invested plus an additional payment linked to the returns of the underlier.

 - Liquidity Risk:MLCDs do not trade on exchanges, are thinly traded, and can be difficult to price.
 Due to limited liquidity, the market price of an MLCD may be significantly discounted if redeemed or sold prior to maturity.
 MLCDs should be considered a buy-and-hold investment.
 Consider carefully before purchasing an MLCD if you may not be able to hold the MLCD until maturity.

 - Market Risk:The price of an MLCD during its term and at maturity can be affected by many factors including volatility, interest rates and other market forces.
 These may impact the return of the MLCD.
 Past performance of the underlier is no guarantee of future performance.